spmeesseman/vscode-taskexplorer/README.md

 ## Features

-* Check out the [todo list](https://github.com/spmeesseman/vscode-taskexplorer/blob/master/.todo) (thanks to [Todo+](https://marketplace.visualstudio.com/itemdetails?itemName=fabiospampinato.vscode-todo-plus))
+* Check out the [todo list](https://github.com/spmeesseman/vscode-taskexplorer/blob/master/.todo) (made with [Todo+](https://marketplace.visualstudio.com/itemdetails?itemName=fabiospampinato.vscode-todo-plus))
-* v1.15 - Support for gradle tasks
+* v1.15 - Support for gradle tasks (includes provider)
 * v1.14 - Support for grunt and gulp task files not located in the project root
-* v1.13 - Multiple task files of the same type are now placed within a group node for less clutter in folder level nodes
+* v1.13 - Multiple task files of the same type placed within a group node for less clutter in folder level nodes
-* v1.12 - Script Task Provider - Open and launch bash, batch, perl, powershell, python, ruby, and nsis scripts
+* v1.12 - Support for bash, batch, perl, powershell, python, ruby, and nsis scripts (includes provider)
 * v1.11 - N/A - Obsolete Batch Task Provider replaced by v1.12 ScriptProvider
-* v1.10 - Makefile Task Provider - Open and launch C/C++ Makefile targets
+* v1.10 - Support for Makefiles (includes provider)
-* v1.9 - Support for gulp and grunt tasks
+* v1.9 - Support for gulp and grunt tasks (includes provider)
 * v1.8 - Support for ant files not named [Bb]uild.xml, ansicon output colorization fixed
-* v1.7 - Two view types!! - Use one or both of either SideBar View and/or Explorer Tray
+* v1.7 - Two view types - Use one or both of either SideBar View and/or Explorer Tray
 * v1.6 - Progress icons for running tasks
 * v1.6 - Stop execution button for running tasks
-* v1.5 - Ant task provider - Open and launch ANT targets as tasks
+* v1.5 - Support for Apache Ant tasks (includes provider)
-* v1.4 - Open and launch TSC tasks
+* v1.4 - Support for TSC tasks
-* v1.3 - Open and launch Visual Studio Code tasks
+* v1.3 - Support for Visual Studio Code tasks
 * v1.2 - Convenient layout - groups all tasks by project folder, by task file, by task
 * v1.1 - Supports multi-root or single-root workspaces
 * v1.0 - Open and launch NPM scripts as tasks